edgroell/my-movies/README.md

 ## Contributing

-We welcome any contributions!
+I welcome any contributions!
 If you'd like to contribute to this project, please reach out to [email@edgroell.com](mailto:email@edgroell.com)